 NATIONAL LOBSTER NEWBURG DAY

-March 25th celebrates National Lobster Newburg Day.
+March 25th is the 24 hours designated as National Lobster Newburg Day.
 Lobster Newburg is an American seafood dish made with lobster, butter, cream, cognac, sherry, eggs and cayenne pepper.
-It is an elegant and special dish enjoyed by many since the late 1800’s.
+It is an elegant and classic dish enjoyed by many since the late 1800s.

-Debuting in 1876 at a fine New York restaurant, Delmonico’s, this dish was invented by sea captain Ben Wenburg.
-He demonstrated the dish to restaurant manager, Charles Delmonico and refinements were made by chef, Charles Ranhofer.
+Debuting in 1876 at Delmonico’s, a fine New York restaurant, this dish was invented by sea captain Ben Wenburg.
+He demonstrated the recipe to restaurant manager Charles Delmonico and refinements were made by chef Charles Ranhofer.
 The creation was then added to the restaurant’s menu as Lobster a la Wenburg.
 The dish grew fast in popularity.

-There was an argument between Wenburg and manager Charles Delmonica which caused the dish to be removed from the menu but after many requests from patrons, it was returned with the name Lobster Newburg as we know it today.
+There was an argument between Wenburg and manager Charles Delmonica which caused the dish to be removed from the menu, but after many requests from patrons, it returned with a new name.
+The entree came to be known as Lobster Newburg.

-Our research was unable to find the creator and origin of National Lobster Newburg Day, an “unofficial” National holiday.
+Our research was unable to find the creator and origin of National Lobster Newburg Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!